Jarrett: Solo Piano, Etc.

 Nov.
 1979 & Oct.
 1980 / ECM

 Disc 2 contains a five-part piano suite entitled The Moth and the Flame, a studio effort from 1979.
 “Part I” captures Jarrett at his very best, improvising a classical roadmap with jazzy flair.
 If you only have seven minutes to convince a skeptic of Jarrett’s brilliance, the exhilarating outpour of “Part I” ought to do the trick.
 “Part II” is an extravagant ballad, and “Part III” boogies on a happy vamp in the style of the Koln concert.
-The questionable “Part IV” is eight minutes of dazzling flourishes for a tune that never arrives, while “Part V” returns to classical wanderings.
+The questionable “Part IV” offers eight minutes of dazzling flourishes for a tune that never arrives, while “Part V” returns to classical wanderings.
 I assume The Moth and the Flame and Invocations were paired because they both access grand European traditions in their keyboard work.
 Invocations is uneven, while most of Moth is pretty good.

 G.I.
 Gurdjieff - Sacred Hymns